neuefische/web-exercises/sessions/js-functions/pizza-analyzer/README.md

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.

-### Local development
+### Local Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run start` to start a development server and open [localhost:3000](http://localhost:3000) in a browser.

+> Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
+> Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

+Use `npm run test` to run the tests.

+### CodeSandbox Cloud

+Select the "Preview: 3000" tab to view this project.

+Select the "Tests: logs" tab to view the tests.

+> The `npm run start` and `npm run test` scripts run automatically.

+### Scripts

-You can then use the following command:
+You can use the following commands:

+- `npm run start` to start a development server
+- `npm run test` to run the tests
 - `npm run lint` to run the linter

-Use the Live Preview Extension for Visual Studio Code to view this project in the browser.
-Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.